 NIAMS K23AR075057 PI: Birru Talabi

-A natural history registry of women with diverse autoimmune diseases, to assess longitudinal reproductive health outcomes in this group.
-We recruit from UPMC rheumatology clinics and from the Pitt + Me online research registry.
+REINA is a growing longitudinal registry of reproductive-age women with diverse autoimmune diseases, currently recruiting from UPMC rheumatology clinics and the Pitt+Me online research registry.

 -